Egg Donation FAQ

-If you are eligible to participate in our frozen egg donation program, you will receive $50 at your first donor screening appointment and $7,950 after your first donation.
+If your donor profile is approved and you are eligible to come into the office for your first screening visit, you will be compensated $50 at your first appointment.
+You will receive $7,950 after your first donation.
 For each subsequent donation you will be compensated $8,000.

 Will I miss any school or work?